Top of the page

 Your doctor may have done tests to check your calcium levels because you had certain symptoms.
 These include tingling or twitching of your muscles.
 Your doctor may do more tests to find out why your calcium is low and to see how well your kidneys and other organs are working.
 Your doctor will also want to see how well your parathyroid gland is working.
 This gland controls calcium levels in your blood.

-You may have this problem because you are not getting enough calcium in your diet.
+You may have this problem because you have kidney disease.
 Or your body may not be absorbing the calcium as it should.

 You may be able to get your calcium up to a safe level by taking calcium supplements.
 If your levels are very low, your doctor may give you a calcium shot, possibly along with magnesium.
 You will probably also be given vitamin D, because you need it to absorb calcium.